This Coleslaw Recipe is tangy, delicious, and easy to make with the absolute best creamy (and homemade) dressing!

 Instructions

-• In a medium bowl, mix together all the dressing ingredients.
+• Whisk dressing ingredients in a medium bowl until smooth.
 Taste and adjust to personal preference.
 If desired, add in 1-1/2 tablespoons lemon juice (add slowly, to personal preference).
-Refrigerate while preparing the cabbage.
+Refrigerate while prepping the slaw.

-• Pour the dressing over everything and toss well to combine.
-It will seem dry at first, but keep mixing.
-Cover and refrigerate for at least 20–30 minutes and preferably 2 hours or up to overnight.
+• Add cabbage, carrots, and apple to a large bowl.
+Pour dressing over and toss well until evenly coated.
+It may seem dry at first, but keep tossing.
+Cover and refrigerate at least 30 minutes, preferably 2 hours or up to overnight.
+Toss again before serving.

 Recipe Notes